Arksine/moonraker/docs/configuration.md

 #
 #  The above example assumes a json response with multiple fields in a struct
 #  is received.
 Individual measurements are extracted from that struct, coerced
 #  to a numeric format and passed to Moonraker.
-The default is the payload.
+This parameter must be provided.
 ```

 !!!
 Note